MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 # Young World 3, Unit 5: Sports & Games

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*
+This unit covers the theme of Sports Day /Field Day at school including relay races, running, and winners and losers.
+Sports Day at school, winners and losers.
+Relay racing, running, etc. Weather forecast for the day.

 ## Kid Athletes: True Tales of Childhood from Sports Legends, by David Stabler